Russia says to discuss extending Syria ceasefire with U.S.

-He was also cited as saying that the two men would discuss Washington's fulfilment of its side of the Russo-American brokered agreement around the truce.
+He was also cited as saying that the two men would discuss Washington's fulfillment of its side of the Russo-American brokered agreement around the truce.

 Separately, the RIA news agency quoted the Russian military as saying the Syrian army was ready to undertake a staged withdrawal from the Castello road near Aleppo at the same time as opposition forces from 0900 on Thursday.